Completing an universal $m$-gonal form with a closing unary piece: Introduction

 One may easily derive that the number of dots to constitute a regular $m$-gon with $x$ dots for each side has a formula

 We particularly call the $m$-gonal number $P_m(x)$ in (\ref{m-number}) as the {\it $x$-th $m$-gonal number}.
-Although the original definition for $m$-gonal number admits only positive integer $x$ in (\ref{m-number}), one may naturally generalize the $m$-gonal number by admitting the $x$ in (\ref{m-number}) zero and negative integer too.
-As a general version of Fermat's Conjecture, the author and collaborators \cite{KP} showed that every positive integer is written as a sum of $\ell_m$ generalized $m$-gonal numbers and the $\ell_m$ is optimal where
+Although the original definition for $m$-gonal number admits only positive integer for variable $x$ in (\ref{m-number}), one may naturally generalize the $m$-gonal number by admitting the $x$ in (\ref{m-number}) zero and negative integer too.
+As a general version of Fermat's Conjecture, the author and collaborators \cite{KP} determined the optimal $\ell_m$ satisfying every positive integer is written as a sum of $\ell_m$ generalized $m$-gonal numbers for every $m \ge 3$ except $7$ and $9$ as

 We call a sum of weighted $m$-gonal numbers